18F/cv_faq/_content/protect-yourself/can-cdc-tell-me-when-it-is-safe-to-go-back.md

 CDC also has [guidance for what people should do if they think they have been exposed or feel sick](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/social-distancing.html).

-In all cases, follow the guidance of your healthcare provider and local health department.
+In all cases, **follow the guidance of your healthcare provider and local health department**.
 Local decisions depend on local circumstances.